Emphasis of Matter Sample Clauses

 Emphasis of Matter.
 As discussed in Note 1, the financial statements present only the BeltLine Tax Allocation District Fund and do not purport to, and do not, present fairly the financial position of the City of Atlanta, Georgia, as of June 30, 2016 and the changes in its financial position, or, where applicable, its cash flows for the fiscal year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinions are not modified with respect to this matter.

 Emphasis of Matter.
-As discussed in Note (1), the financial statements present only the Agreement for Golf Course Management Services at Cypress Head and do not purport to, and do not, present fairly the financial position of City of Port Orange, Florida, or the City's entire Golf Course fund, as of September 30, 2022, and the changes in its financial position and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Measure M General Obligation Bond Fund specific to General Obligation Bonds, Election 2006, and are not intended to present fairly the financial position and changes in financial position of the District in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.

 Time is Money Join Law Insider Premium to draft better contracts faster.